 These patients are at high risk for heart disease, stroke, dementia and peripheral neuropathy.

-Data from the Second National Health and Nutrition Examination Survey Mortality Study was recently analyzed by researchers at Johns Hopkins University School of Medicine.
-It was concluded that in the US population, there is 40% greater risk for cardiovascular mortality in individuals with Impaired Glucose Tolerance.
-This study was published in 2001 in Diabetes Care.
+Findings of Analysis of data from the Second National Health and Nutrition Examination Survey Mortality Study by researchers at Johns Hopkins University School of Medicine: Researchers concluded that in the US population, there is 40% greater risk for cardiovascular mortality in individuals with Impaired Glucose Tolerance.

 Patients with Impaired Glucose Tolerance are also at high risk for narrowing of the carotid arteries, which places them at risk for stroke, mini-stroke and dementia.